Sopitta/AmISlackingOff/README.md

 - Make sure to export in YOLO format.

 ### 3. Model Training
-- The project uses YOLO11n for training
+- The project uses YOLO11n for real-time inference on webcam
 - Training configuration is specified in `data.yaml`
 - Make sure to split the data into training and validation before.
 - Run the training with (example):